sshwy/y86-pipe-rs/assets/hcl-rs.typ

 = Hardware Definitions

 The hardware definition is written in Rust (which is not required to understand).
 You can find the hardware module in `sim/src/architectures/{hardware_seq.rs,hardware_pipe.rs}`.
-A hardware module defines the CPU hardware devices set, containing a list of devices (units), their input and output fields, which are the only things one should know to implement a correct HCL logic.
+A hardware module defines the CPU hardware devices set, containing a list of devices (units), and their input and output fields, which are the only things one should know to implement a correct HCL logic.

 To access the output of a device is as simple as `device_short_name.field_name`.
 To set the input of a device, you need to use the `@set_input` syntax.